New Zealand Institute of Chartered Accountants

-The New Zealand Institute of Chartered Accountants (NZICA), previously the New Zealand Society of Accountants, was the operating name for the Institute of Chartered Accountants of New Zealand.
-The Institute represented over 33,000 members in New Zealand and overseas.
+The New Zealand Institute of Chartered Accountants (NZICA), originally known as the New Zealand Society of Accountants, was formed in 1909.
+The Institute represented over 32,000 members in New Zealand and overseas.
 Most accountants in New Zealand belonged to the institute.

-New Zealand Institute of Chartered Accountants and the Institute of Chartered Accountants in Australia (ICAA) amalgamated to become Chartered Accountants Australia and New Zealand.

-The Institute adopted the name Institute of Chartered Accountants of New Zealand in 1996.
-Prior to that, it was known as the New Zealand Society of Accountants.

-In November 2013 Members of The Institute of Chartered Accountants in Australia and the New Zealand Institute of Chartered Accountants voted yes on a proposal to create One New Institute: "Institute of Chartered Accountants Australia and New Zealand".
+In November 2013, members of the Institute of Chartered Accountants Australia (ICAA) and the NZICA accepted a proposal to create a single combined institute.
+NZICA and the ICAA amalgamated to become Chartered Accountants Australia and New Zealand (CAANZ) in 2014.

 Structure

 There are three "Colleges" or membership groupings within the institute.
-New Zealand is unusual among the major CA Institutes worldwide in offering both Chartered Accountant and Associate Chartered Accountant designations.

 Chartered Accountants

 The Chartered Accountant designation denotes an accountant who has completed the CAANZ programme including the exams and practical components and is a full member of the institute.
-Members who complete a further examination and practical experience are qualified to offer accountancy services to the public.
+Members who complete a further examination and gain practical experience are qualified to offer accountancy services to the public.
 Members of the CA College term themselves Chartered Accountants and use the designatory letters CA.

 Associate Chartered Accountants

 Members of the Associate Chartered Accountant College use the designatory letters ACA.

 The Associate Chartered Accountant designation is a mid-level qualification.
 Members of the ACA College must complete professional education requirements, but are not entitled to offer service to the public.

-The designation Associate Chartered Accountant is not directly comparable to the Associate Chartered Accountant (ACA) designation offered by the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants in Ireland.

 Accounting Technicians

 NZICA includes among its members persons qualified at accounting technician level who belong to the College of Accounting Technicians and may use the designatory letters AT.

-New Zealand's practice in this respect is not followed in other countries.
-For example, in the United Kingdom, accounting technicians generally belong to the Association of Accounting Technicians.